Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	7. Bureaucratic waste analysis:  Palaces are expensive investments in the bureaucracy.
 This is predominantly a literal bureaucratic expense, but as difficulties in government mount, it's also likely to become a source of wastage through corruption, misunderstanding, and public intransigence.
 Since palaces also provide a protected observation environment, they're still a long-term investment in the bureaucratic functioning of the Commonwealth despite these faults.
 	8. Utopic rating:  4/5
 	9. Public protection rating:  1/5
+	10. Technological smoothness:  4/5
+	11. Technological extremophilia:  Territory average
-	10. Kind of person most protected:  Peacocks.
+	12. Kind of person most protected:  Peacocks.
 12. Panarchic Naval Ports
 	1. Mechanism proposal:  The hyperspace navy is the most respectable e-sports league in the Panarchy, bar none.
 The catch is, if you die in a live-fire exercise, you REALLY die.
 It's only usually a game.
 Sometimes it is deadly serious.
 These people stress like crazy about every match; unfathomably, they *want* to do that.
 	2. Mechanism proposal:  The Commonwealth doesn't respect the league as much and is sometimes terrified or furious at the Panarchy's "militarism", but they participate on the same terms.
 Some of them go for ultimate-intensity leisure as well.